MosesEbere/mosesebere-github.io/content/_index.md

           date_end: '2023-09-15'
           description: |2-

-              * Exploring deep learning architectures such as SNNs, Recurrent ViTs, and Asynchronous CNNs, that leverage the asynchronous nature of event data from event-based vision sensors for object detection using PyTorch.
+              * Explored deep learning architectures such as SNNs, Recurrent ViTs, and Asynchronous CNNs, that leverage the asynchronous nature of event data from event-based vision sensors for object detection using PyTorch.
-              * Collecting and preparing underwater object-detection and optical flow datasets with a Remotely-Operated Underwater Vehicle fitted with a DAVIS camera at the Institute for Underwater Robotics research lab.
+              * Curated underwater object-detection and optical flow datasets with a remotely-operated Underwater Vehicle fitted with a DAVIS camera at the Institute for Underwater Robotics research lab.
-              * Developing a modular event data preprocessing and visualization pipeline for underwater perception group in Python.
+              * Developed a modular event data preprocessing and visualization pipeline for the underwater perception group in Python.
-              * Experimental testing and validation of optimization-based techniques for annotating underwater object detection datasets.
+              * Experimental tested and validated optimization-based techniques for annotating underwater object detection datasets.
         - title: Graduate Teaching Assistant
           company: Sabanci University
           company_url: 'https://www.sabanciuniv.edu/en'